Don’t Let Sagging Eyelids Get You Down

 It may take a few weeks before you see the final results of the surgery, since bruising and swelling will be there for a time.
 Anything out of the ordinary like double vision or vision loss should be reported to your doctor immediately.

 Restoring Your Eyelids

 If sagging eyelids are getting you down, blepharoplasty can help you look younger and more alert again.
-Doctors Roger Friedman, Douglas Forman, Kathy Huang, and Anita Kulkarni are board-certified plastic surgeons and will be happy to help you reach your aesthetic goals.
+Doctors Roger Friedman, Douglas Forman, and Kathy Huang are board-certified plastic surgeons and will be happy to help you reach your aesthetic goals.
 Contact our office for a consultation.